sirkoik/sirkoik.github.io/README.md

 ## 1.0.7
 * Made JS modular.
 Want to do more with this in the future.
 * Moved tiles links into a JSON file that can be easily edited.
+* Audio load message remains until audio is loaded.
-* Low-res background image pre-loaded.
+* A low-res background image is now loaded prior to the high-res one finishing.